• Published: Apr 23 2025 05:25 PM

 wave

-AFL legend Gary Ablett Jr. and his wife Jordan have bravely shared their six-year-old son Levi's battle with Menkes disease, a rare and debilitating genetic disorder.
-Their public disclosure, coming alongside Jordan's upcoming memoir, "One Day At A Time," offers a poignant glimpse into their journey and shines a light on this often-unknown condition.
+It’s hard to imagine the strength it takes to share something so deeply personal, especially when it involves your child’s life-threatening illness.
+But that’s exactly what AFL legend Gary Ablett Jr. and his wife Jordan have done.
+They’ve bravely opened up about their six-year-old son Levi’s battle with Menkes disease, a rare and incredibly difficult genetic disorder.
+Their story, shared alongside Jordan’s upcoming memoir, "One Day At A Time," is a powerful testament to their resilience and a much-needed spotlight on this often-unknown condition.

-Menkes disease is a rare genetic disorder affecting copper metabolism.
-Mutations in the ATP7A gene prevent the body from properly absorbing and utilizing copper, leading to severe developmental delays, neurological problems, and other health complications.
-Symptoms can include sparse, kinky hair, seizures, and failure to thrive.
-Without treatment, most children with Menkes disease die before the age of three.
+Honestly, I’d never heard of it before.
+It’s a rare genetic disorder that messes with the body’s ability to process copper.
+A mutation in the ATP7A gene prevents the body from absorbing and using copper properly.
+This leads to all sorts of devastating problems, including severe developmental delays, neurological issues, and other serious health complications.
+You might see symptoms like sparse, kinky hair, seizures, and failure to thrive.
+Without treatment, most children with Menkes disease don’t make it past the age of three.
+It’s heartbreaking.

-Levi's diagnosis in 2020 was a devastating blow for the Ablett family, particularly given Jordan's mother's concurrent battle with lung cancer.
-While they initially chose to keep Levi's condition private, Jordan now feels it's important to share their story to offer hope and support to other families facing similar challenges.
-Despite the heartbreaking prognosis, Levi continues to bring joy to his family, demonstrating incredible resilience.
+Levi’s diagnosis in 2020 was a crushing blow for the Ablett family, especially with Jordan's mom battling lung cancer at the same time.
+You know how sometimes things just spiral?
+It felt like that.
+At first, they chose to keep Levi’s condition private.
+But Jordan now feels it’s important to share their story, not just for themselves, but to offer hope and support to other families going through something similar.
+Despite everything, Levi continues to bring joy to his family – he’s incredibly resilient.

-While there's currently no cure for Menkes disease, copper histidinate injections can help slow the progression of the disease.
-Early intervention is crucial, and Levi's treatment has allowed him to surpass typical life expectancy milestones.
-The Abletts are advocates for early diagnosis and treatment and support research into finding a cure.
+There’s no cure for Menkes disease yet, but there’s treatment.
+Copper histidinate injections can help slow the disease’s progression.
+Early diagnosis and treatment are absolutely crucial, and Levi’s treatment has allowed him to exceed typical life expectancy milestones.
+That’s something to celebrate.
+The Abletts are now strong advocates for early diagnosis and are passionate about supporting research to find a cure.
+It’s inspiring to see.

-The Ablett's courageous decision to share their story highlights the importance of raising awareness for rare diseases like Menkes.
-Learn more about Menkes disease, support research initiatives, and consider reaching out to organizations dedicated to supporting families affected by rare genetic disorders.
-Their journey is a testament to the strength of the human spirit and the unwavering love of a family facing extraordinary circumstances.
+The Abletts’ courageous decision to share their story is a huge step in raising awareness for rare diseases like Menkes.
+It reminds us how important it is to support research and to reach out to organizations dedicated to helping families dealing with rare genetic disorders.
+Their journey is a testament to the power of love, hope, and the incredible strength of the human spirit in the face of unimaginable challenges.
+It’s a story of heartbreak, yes, but also one filled with unwavering love and remarkable resilience.
+It's a story worth hearing.

 FAQ